Effective: March 2026Governed by South African LawBinding on Acceptance

 QuietRise is responsible for maintaining, updating, and securing the Software environment during the active subscription period in accordance with any applicable service level terms agreed in writing.

-The subscription fee is payable monthly or annually in advance, as specified in the Client’s quote and invoice.
-QuietRise reserves the right to adjust the subscription fee on no less than 30 calendar days’ written notice to the Client.
+The subscription fee is payable monthly or annually in advance, as specified in the Client's quote and invoice.
+QuietRise reserves the right to adjust the subscription fee in accordance with the fee review procedure set out in Section M.13.

 Termination of Software Subscription: Either party may terminate a Software Subscription on 30 calendar days’ written notice to the other party.
 Upon termination: